DD2480-Group22-2025/toga-docs/README.md

 After refactoring, we were able to increase the number of tests and ensure that the testing coverage stayed at 100%.
 The results are seen below.

-Refactored core test results:

-Refactored travertino test results:
+Refactored test results:

 Refactored coverage report:

 We implemented changes in multiple locations of the testbed to ensure that both our enhancements were correct, and so that our coverage remained at 100%.
 Within each operating system, we added tests to check whether or not the font size was an integer or a string from the `ABSOLUTE_FONT_SIZES` or from the `RELATIVE_FONT_SIZES` and if the size matched what the expected font size should be.
-Then in the core testbed, we updated the testing for fonts in the `test_css.py` file to ensure that each size option (`int`, `ABSOLUTE_FONT_SIZES`, `RELATIVE_FONT_SIZE`, `SYSTEM_DEFAULT_FONT_SIZE`) was tested for each operating system.
-These changes allowed for us to ensure that our implementations were correct and provided full coverage.
+We updated the test suites for core and travertino to ensure that each size option (`int`, `ABSOLUTE_FONT_SIZES`, `RELATIVE_FONT_SIZE`, `SYSTEM_DEFAULT_FONT_SIZE`) was tested for each operating system.
+These changes allowed for us to make sure that our implementations were correct and provided full coverage.

 ## UML class diagram and its description